dayour/Durable-Copilot-Studio/samples/durable-functions/dotnet/OrderProcessor/README.md

 -->
 ## Order processing workflow (.NET isolated)

-This sample showcases a order processing workflow implemented using Durable Functions in .NET (isolated) and the Durable Task Scheduler as the storage backend provider.
+This sample showcases an order processing workflow implemented using Durable Functions in .NET (isolated) and the Durable Task Scheduler as the storage backend provider.

 You'll need:
 - [Docker](https://docs.docker.com/engine/install/) installed to run the durable task scheduler emulator.